Skip to Main Content

 • Willits Woods - The Willits Woods Permit Program is located on a 19,000-acre property that is located 6.5 miles west along State Highway 20 from the town of Willits, California.
 It comprises both forested and woodland prairie habitats and contains a wide range of wildlife species.
 The land is a sustainably managed working forest where harvesting and reforestation activity will be regularly occuring.
 This program offers several different recreational permits to enter and enjoy hiking, biking, exploring, non-commercial berry and mushroom picking, ATV riding and other outdoor activities.
 It offers individual and family permits with both motorized and non-motorized access options.
 A limited number of hunting permits are also available.
 For more information on specific permit availability, pricing, rules, and regulations, please visit the "My Outdoor Agent” online sales platform.1

 • Camp Bauer, our picnic grounds located in Korbel, California, is available for lease to the public by reservation only.
-This facility includes an outdoor kitchen pavilion with electricity and non-potable water, restrooms, picnic tables, BBQ pit, horseshoe pit, and baseball field.
-To learn more about this facility, please call (707) 668-4400.
+This facility includes an outdoor kitchen pavilion with electricity and non-potable water, restrooms, picnic tables, horseshoe pit, and baseball field.
+To learn more about this facility, please call (707) 668-4401 or email campbauer@greendiamond.com.

 1 Green Diamond Resource Company has partnered with My Outdoor Agent (MOA), a digital platform that connects landowners with outdoor enthusiasts looking for unique recreational experiences.
 Through MOA, which is created and managed by Orbis, Inc., a variety of Willits Woods Recreational Permits are available for purchase.
 The MOA platform (including digital apps for iOS and Android) provides permittees with the ability to securely purchase permits, view property maps, receive important information about area closures, and more.